damayanthiHerath/selforganisingmaps/README.md

 # selforganisingmaps
-The codes related to python implementations of self organizing maps
+This contains the files related to implementations of self organizing maps in Python.

-Self Organising Maps is an unsupervised machine learning algorithm which can also used for visullazing data in higher dimnentions in lower dimensions.
+Self Organising Maps is an unsupervised machine learning algorithm which can also be used for visullazing data in higher dimnentions in lower dimensions.

 AI-Junkie provides a comprehensive description of the algorithm in below.